sgvlug/website/content/posts/2008-12-11-december-2008-meeting.md

----
 layout: post
-title: "December 2008 Meeting"
+Title: "December 2008 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2008-12-11
----

 In a talk called "How to Crack WEP and WPA Using Debian GNU/Linux," Jeff
 Henbest, the president of Cal Poly SWIFT of California State Polytechnic